-Companies that leverage a Differentiation business-level strategy win market share and defend higher pricing by offering unique product or service features that are valued by their customers.
+Companies that leverage a differentiation business-level strategy win market share and defend higher pricing by offering a unique product or service features that are valued by their customers.

 So which strategy is right for your business?

-The answer to that question is found in the needs of your customer and the capabilities of your business.
+The answer to that question is found in the needs of your customers and the capabilities of your business.

 Before pursuing a business-level strategy, ask yourself: